den-wdi-1/express-views-lab/readme.md

 We've set you up in starter-code with an API for capturing your favorite embarrassing quotes – Quotes, Inc. We've thrown in a few styles for you, too, but you might have to mimic some class names and templates.
 Feel free to delete our style and fancy it up on your own.

 Your goal will be to convert an Express JSON API to render views.
-It's up to you to take it from JSON to EJS, and we haven't given you a lot to start with.
+It's up to you to take it from JSON to Handelbars, and we haven't given you a lot to start with.
 It'll help you practice installing the tools you need and setting them up from scratch.

 ## Exercise

-- Use EJS to create views for your RESTful routing as follows:
+- Use Handelbars to create views for your RESTful routing as follows:
   - An index page and a page to create new quotes with a form
   - One partial for the footer, head, and header that get rendered on each page